Have you ever purchased something because a well-known person you admire used the product or service?

 Lastly, you must measure your influencer marketing strategy results.
 This is how you’ll determine the level of success you’ve had in reaching your audience with the help of the influencer.

-According to data from a 2021 HubSpot Blog Research survey, revenue is the most important metric to marketers when measuring the impact of an influencer campaign.
+According to data from a 2021 HubSpot Blog Research survey, revenue is the most crucial metric to marketers when measuring the impact of an influencer campaign.

 To start, refer back to the SMART goals you set (as well as influencer marketing metrics) to help you determine whether or not you’ve achieved your objectives.